 Marlow achieved runners up spot under Geoff Turner in the Premier Division during the 1989/90 season which enabled promotion to the Senior Division.
 The Reading & District Football League & Reading Combination amalgamated and in 1990 became known as the Reading Football League with its Senior Division taking on Step 7 status in the FA National League System.
 Marlow United FC are joint founder members of this league.
-United had an insignificant spell between 1990 and 1996 although they did finish 4th in the 93/94 season but then in 95/96 were relegated to the Premier Division where they spent four years before finally winning promotion as Premier Division Champions under the guidance of manager Kevin Carvell.
-During the same season they reached the final of the BTC Senior Cup losing out on penalties at the magnificent Madejski Stadium.
+United had an insignificant spell between 1990 and 1994 although they did finish 4th in the 93/94 season but then in 95/96 were relegated to the Premier Division where they spent four years under helm of Martin Flint who successfully led United to two consecutive Wycombe Senior Cup triumphs at Adams Park against Brill United and Aston Clinton respectively.
+United finally won promotion as Premier Division Champions under the guidance of manager Kevin Carvell.
+Prior to this Rod Flint stood in as caretaker manager.
+During the same season under Kevin Carvell they reached the final of the BTC Senior Cup losing out on penalties at the magnificent Madejski Stadium.
 United however were gaining respect fast as a blend of talented youngsters average age 16 were supported by some seasoned semi-pros and the first whispers of 'young guns' were heard throughout the league.
 United spent a couple of seasons adapting to the Senior Division but it was noticeable that they were growing into a force to be reckoned with and they finished third in season 2003/04 before launching themselves at the league in 2004/05 where they went on to become the only side from Bucks to ever win the Reading Football League Championship clinching the title against Cookham Dean. just three days earlier they had lost in yet another BTC Senior Cup Final at Madejski Stadium to local rivals Cookham Dean.
 United held on to their championship until the final 15 minutes of the 2005/06 season before finally relinquishing it albeit on goal difference, again to Cookham Dean.
 Yet another final appearance at the Madejski Stadium ended in heartbreak as they went down in the Reading Evening Post Senior Cup Final to Ascot United.
 But while United suffered they still attained the crowning glory of achieving promotion to Division One East of the Sport Italia Hellenic League, which was made possible two years previous when they embarked on a ground share agreement with Flackwell Heath FC which meant leaving their spiritual home of Gossmore Lane probably never to return.

 The 2006/07 season kicked off in bright sunshine as United took their place at Step 6 of the FA National League System, Prestwood FC were their first ever opposition at this level and Marlow ended up with an emphatic 3-0 victory with Aaron Clarke scoring their first ever goal at this level, which will undoubtedly form one of the questions in future years in the towns pub quizzes.
 United created yet another first in the club's history when they took the field in the blazing heat at Wilks Park on Sunday 16 September as they made a historic first ever appearance in the FA Vase, a thrilling match saw them triumph over Wessex League Premier team Bournemouth FC by 2-1 in front of a crowd of 161.
 Although United were to lose 2-1 in the next round they still earned the accolade of 'FA Vase team of the round' for their giant killing exploits over Bournemouth FC.